-You also earn 5x points when purchasing airfare directly through airlines, the best return you'll find.
-In our opinion, it is the best card for Delta flyers – even better than the co-branded Delta cards.
+You also earn 5x points per dollar when purchasing airfare directly through airlines or through Amex Travel, the best return you'll find.

 Even if you aren't targeted for the 150,000 offer, there is a chance you could be targeted for a 75,000 point offer on the American Express® Gold Card.
 And that offer is worth considering, too, as we think it's one of the best travel rewards credit cards.

 Welcome Offer Bonus: bonus_miles_full But see if you're targeted via CardMatch.